-(*Text in italic within brackets during the interview are interjections from me!)
+(*Text in italic within brackets during the interview are interjections from me.)

-A RARE INTERVIEW WITH MY DAD
+A RARE INTERVIEW WITH MY FATHER

 - What emotions and thoughts went through your mind, on the night I was admitted to the hospital, and the doctor said that I could have died?

 It was actually morning for me as I was in the U.S., when I received the urgent night call from mum.
 In between the terse sentences as her phone battery was dying, all I knew was that you were laying at the hospital emergency ward, and may not make it through the night.
 One thing I remember is: “Come back quickly, as you may not see her alive.”

 My bosses and colleagues prayed for me before I rushed off to madly pack.
 The company secretary helped to book whatever air ticket was available for me to go home.
 I boarded the plane within two hours after your mum’s call, which was unbelievable under normal circumstances!
 The drive to the airport that morning also took half the usual time, which has never happened before, or ever since then.

 The 27 hour return journey went by in a blur; after a plane change at LAX, I was in transit in Tokyo, where they were still using a different cellular system then.
 I could only wonder and pray as there was no information as to what was happening.